TreeFrogTinkerer/my-quake-shakes/README.md

 ## SAIpy - AI Model Tool

 Enter [SAIpy](https://github.com/srivastavaresearchgroup/SAIPy).
-This is a very cool publish research project that uses AI models to detect earthquakes AND calculate local magnitude from a SINGLE set of sensors.
+This is a very cool [published research project](https://www.sciencedirect.com/science/article/pii/S0098300424001699) that uses AI models to detect earthquakes AND calculate local magnitude from a SINGLE set of sensors.
 AND it has built in ability to directly download from IRIS/Earthscope as long as you provide the proper station information.
 Oh we can do that.

 I tried a few other tools without any luck.
 SAIpy ended up working for me.
 I can't say if it is the best or anything like that as earthquake science is terribly complex but I can say I was able to get it to give me what I wanted.
 So I approve of it!
 If you want some insight into the science of earthquake magnitude calculations [this article on the Pacific Northwest Seismic Network](https://pnsn.org/education/seismology/magnitude-intensity) website was very interesting.